andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
     Paper which covers a time complexity analysis of recursive and iterative implementations of the same function.
+Individual project.
   </li>
 </ul>